What it means to traverse the healthcare landscape.

-Interoperability speaks up for Carlos by sharing his complete story with clinicians, when he is unable to do so himself.
+Through Traverse, interoperability speaks up for Carlos by sharing his complete story with clinicians, when he is unable to do so himself.

 Interoperability is happening today.

-Interoperability isn’t some far-away goal; MEDITECH users are delivering interoperable, efficient, safe care to patients right now.
+Interoperability isn't some far-away goal; with Traverse, MEDITECH users are delivering interoperable, efficient, safe care to patients right now.
 For example, Union Hospital of Cecil County is connecting to both the Maryland (CRISP) and Delaware (DHIN) HIEs, and producing meaningful results for clinicians, including: